Wood Excess Patterns Part One: Overview

 Honestly?
 Looking at it really honestly: how willing are you to admit that in this case?
 It’s not about injustice; it’s about YOU not getting what you want, and that actually in that case YOU are the problem.
 You are the problem; you are getting all pissy and making the world a worse place.
 Just because you didn’t get things your way.

-Before we start talking to other people in the treatment room about their anger, it’s really important not necessarily to have this completely taken care of in ourselves (because then we probably wouldn’t be able to show up in the treatment room), but at least to be in the process of being honest about how very much that goes on in us is, in fact, the wish to dominate, and being very upset about it when things don’t go that way.
+Before we start talking to other people in the treatment room about their anger, it’s really important not necessarily to have this completely taken care of in ourselves (because then we probably wouldn’t be able to show up in the treatment room for a long, long time), but at least to be in the process of being honest about how very much what goes on in us is, in fact, the wish to dominate, and being very upset about it when things don’t go that way.

 What I’m talking about is looking at that and being willing to shift it; being willing to give up the pleasure of dominance and the pleasure of thinking that “being right” means that you should have power over.
 Especially when we are the loser, when we are powerless to get our way.